 Giant gartersnake has specific habitat needs that include summer aquatic habitat for foraging, bankside basking areas with nearby emergent vegetation for cover and thermal regulations, and upland refugia for extended periods of inactivity (USFWS, 2017).
 The species inhabits agricultural wetlands and other waterways, including irrigation and drainage canals, rice, marshes, sloughs, ponds, small lakes, and low-gradient streams, as well as adjacent upland areas.
 Perennial wetlands provide the highest quality habitat for giant gartersnake, and rice with interconnected water conveyance structures, serve as an alternative habitat in the absence of higher-quality wetlands (USFWS, 2017).
 They do not occur in larger rivers and wetlands with sand, gravel, or rock substrates.
 Giant gartersnake requires permanent water during its active season (early spring through mid-fall) to maintain dense populations of food organisms.
 The snake also requires herbaceous, emergent vegetation for protective cover and foraging habitat and open areas and grassy banks for basking.
 In addition, higher elevation upland habitats for cover and refuge from floodwaters are needed during the winter when the snake is inactive.
 Riparian woodland generally is considered unsuitable habitat because of the lack of basking sites, excessive shade, and lack of prey.
-Giant gartersnake begin to search for mates soon after emergence from overwintering sites.
 Giant gartersnake is generally active from May 1 to October 1 (USFWS, 1997).